← All workflows

 • Intake Summary

-Narrative summary of alleged facts, dates, parties, claims, and claimed damages for the prospective matter
+Narrative summary of alleged facts, dates, parties, claims, and claimed damages

 .pdf, .docx, .txt

-• Conflict Database Records
+• Conflict Database Results

 .pdf, .docx, .csv, .xlsx